vignettes/cr-overview.Rmd

 including the number of contigs in the cluster, and the average distance

 between elements in the group.
-In the contig_tbl
+In the contig_tbl, there are

 the most representative element of the set and the distance to the